Community Sleep Health Grant

-- Applicants outside the US are eligible to apply; however, payment of award funds must be accepted by the organization in US dollars.
+- Applicants outside the US are eligible to apply; however, payment of grant funds must be accepted by the organization in US dollars.

 - This award is designed to support new projects or initiatives or to meaningfully expand existing programs.
 It is not designed to support ongoing operational aspects of existing programs.

-- Traditional research projects will not be considered under this award mechanism.
-However, community-based participatory research projects as defined by the Agency for Health Care Research and Quality will be considered under this award mechanism.
+- Traditional research projects will not be considered under this grant mechanism.
+However, community-based participatory research projects as defined by the Agency for Health Care Research and Quality will be considered under this grant mechanism.

 - Individuals or organizations who have a financial conflict of interest or have the potential to incur significant financial benefit from the proposed work and beyond the work itself are not eligible to apply.

 For applicants who voluntarily submit a LOI, the AASM Foundation Executive Committee will review all submitted LOIs.
-The following criteria will be considered in determining whether the applicant will be invited to submit a full application for consideration.
+The following criteria will be considered in determining whether the applicant will be invited to submit a full application for consideration:

-- Responsiveness to sleep health community needs and inclusion of vulnerable and/or underserved populations.
+- Responsiveness: Responsiveness to sleep health community needs and inclusion of vulnerable and/or underserved populations.

-- Alignment of project with AASM Foundation Vision and Mission.
+- Strategic Alignment: Alignment of project with AASM Foundation Vision and Mission.

-- Potential impact/significance and innovation of the project.
+- Significance: Potential impact/significance and innovation of the project.

 - Project Leaders and Organization: Demonstrated ability of the project leaders and charitable organization to carry out the proposed work.

 Once LOIs are reviewed, invitations will be sent out to applicants who have a favorably reviewed LOI so a full application may be submitted.
-For invited applicants who submit a full application, an award review committee, appointed by the AASM Foundation Executive Committee, will evaluate and score all submitted applications.
+For invited applicants who submit a full application, a grant review committee, appointed by the AASM Foundation Executive Committee, will evaluate and score all submitted applications.
 Factors that will be taken into consideration include:

-- Significance: Strong premise of planned project in addressing community sleep health need(s) in a specific community, improving sleep health, and have a prolonged impact on the community served.
+- Significance: Strong premise of planned project in addressing sleep health need(s) in a specific community, improving sleep health, and have a prolonged impact on the community served.

-- Project Personnel: Experience, training, and record of accomplishments of project leader and key personnel.
+- Project Personnel: Experience, training, and record of working together/ accomplishments of project leader and key personnel.